Shade Tree Commission

 Who removes the dead tree in front of my house?

 The homeowner is responsible for the removal of trees located on private property.
-For removal of a tree within the Township Right of Way, please contact the Millstone Township Code Enforcement Officer at 732-917-2955 prior to removing the tree.
-Millstone Township has a Tree Clearing Permit Application available through the Land Use Department.
+For removal of a trees, including within the Township Right of Way, a Tree Removal Permit Application is required.
+Please contact the Millstone Township Code Enforcement Officer at 732-917-2955 to obtian a permit prior to removing the tree.
 The Zoning Officer or their designee will inspect the tree prior to authorization of the removal.
 Verification by a New Jersey Licensed Tree Expert or Professional Forrester may be required at the applicant's expense.
-Refer to #4 above for additional information.

 Where is the Township Right of Way (ROW)?